Voter identification laws: United Kingdom

 A voter ID trial was held for the 2018 United Kingdom local elections by the national Conservative government.
-Voters in 5 local authorities in England (Bromley, Gosport, Swindon, Watford and Woking) were required to show ID before voting.
-The legal basis for the trial has been contested.
+Voters in five local authorities in England (Bromley, Gosport, Swindon, Watford and Woking) were required to show ID before voting.
+The legal basis for the trial was contested, but upheld in R (on the application of Coughlan) v Minister for the Cabinet Office.

 Voter ID legislation was part of the 2021 Queen's Speech.

-In 2022 The national Conservative government passed the Elections Act 2022.
+In 2022, the Conservative government passed the Elections Act 2022.
 The Act introduces voter photo identification for in-person voting to Great Britain for the first time.
-The requirement would apply to UK general elections, English local elections, and police and crime commissioner elections in England and Wales.
+The requirement applies to UK general elections, English local elections, and police and crime commissioner elections in England and Wales.

+In June 2023, the UK Electoral Commission found that 14,000 people were turned away from voting during the local elections in May for not having a required form of ID.
+The Commission stated that there were "concerning" signs that voters with disabilities, unemployed people and people from particular ethnic groups could be disproportionately affected by the new ID rules.
+The Commission also carried out separate polling which found that 4% of people who did not vote did not because of the new ID rules; it estimated that at least 400,000 people could not or chose not to vote due to the new ID rules.